1Funso/RPSLS-Battle-Royale/README.md

 ## Lighthouse Testing

-We have used [Lighthouse](https://developers.google.com/web/tools/lighthouse) for auditing our web application's performance, accessibility, and SEO.
+I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse) for auditing the web application's performance, accessibility, and SEO.
 Lighthouse is a part of Chrome's DevTools, which can be easily accessed in the browser.
 ![LightHouse Screenshot](https://github.com/1Funso/RPSLS-Battle-Royale/blob/main/assets/images/Lighthouse_report.png)

 ## Deployment